 I am active on most all bands and most all modes.
-My present primary home QTH equipment is a Kenwood TS-2000 for SSB and CW, and an Icom IC-746PRO used exclusively for digital modes.
+My present primary home QTH equipment is either a Kenwood TS-2000, Yaesu FT-950 or an Icom IC-746PRO.
 I do a lot of QRP work using a Yaesu FT-817ND or another rig with the power turned down to 5 watts.
 I have a tri-band beam at 45 feet, a 3el 6m beam at 40 feet, and various slopers and sloping dipoles for the other bands.
 I have never owned an amplifier.
 If I can't work you with 100 watts, we will have to wait until band conditions are better :-).
-My HF mobile setup in my old Chevrolet is an old Icom IC-706 with an SGC-230 automatic antenna coupler and SGC-303 whip.
-My RAV4 has a Yaesu FT-857D and I am using Hamsticks as the antennas.
+My HF mobile setup in my old Chevrolet is a Yaesu FT-857D with an SGC-230 automatic antenna coupler and SGC-303 whip.
+My RAV4 has an old Icom IC-706 and I am using Hamsticks as the antennas.
 I began collecting vintage gear several years ago, and this house is filling up fast.

-I've achieved 5-band W.A.S., Triple Play W.A.S., single-band W.A.S. on 30, 17 and 12 meters, DXCC, DXCC phone, DXCC CW, single-band DXCCs on 40, 20, 15 and 10 meters and numerous other awards.
+I've achieved 5-band W.A.S., Triple Play W.A.S., single-band W.A.S. on 30, 17 and 12 meters, DXCC, DXCC phone (150 endorsement), DXCC CW, DXCC digital, single-band DXCCs on 40, 20 (150 endorsement), 15 and 10 (150 endorsement) meters, QRP DXCC and numerous other awards.
 I have VUCC 300 grids confirmed on 6m.
 I do a lot of contesting.
 While not a big gun, I have pulled out a few state/section level victories.
-I am the current record holder in the mixed-mode QRP category in the ARRL Ten-meter contest for the Kentucky section.
-I placed in the Top Ten in US/Canada in my class (mixed mode QRP) in the 2010, 2012 and 2013 IARU HF World Championships.
+I am the current record holder in the mixed-mode and SSB QRP categories in the ARRL Ten-meter contest for the Kentucky section.

 My interest in award chasing has been enhanced by the willingness of so many hams to QSL.
 So, obviously, I myself QSL 100% either direct or via the bureau since I want to help you earn your awards.
 An SASE is appreciated but not absolutely necessary.
 I am on LoTW as well.
 I upload to LoTW right around the first of every month, or more often when I am particularly active.